Prairie Operating (PROP)

 Share Issuance

-- In March 2025, Prairie Operating announced an underwritten public offering of $35.00 million in common stock, with an option for underwriters to purchase an additional $5.25 million in shares.
+- In February 2025, Prairie Operating announced an underwritten public offering of $200 million of its common stock, with an option for underwriters to purchase an additional $30 million, primarily to fund a portion of the Bayswater acquisition.

 Inbound Investments